eXeC64/nanolist/README.md

 Second, you'll need to write a config to either `/etc/nanolist.ini` or `/usr/local/etc/nanolist.ini` as follows:

+You can also specify a custom config file location by invoking nanolist with the `-config` flag: `-config=/path/to/config.ini`

 ```ini
 log = /path/to/logfile
 database = /path/to/sqlite/database